 The Double Breasted Suit

-No matter who you are or what you do, every male has to have at least one suit in their wardrobe they can pull out when the occassion calls for it.
-If you’ve got your staple single-breasted navy suit sorted, it’s time to add a bit of variety for your once-in-a-blue-moon piece.
+No matter who you are or what you do, every male has to have at least one suit in their wardrobe they can pull out when the occasion calls for it.
+If you’ve got your staple single-breasted navy suit sorted, it’s time to add a bit of variety to your once-in-a-blue-moon piece.
 Look no further than a classic double-breasted suit with all the trimmings.
 Channeling Eggsy from Kingsman, a double breasted suit is a bold statement that doesn’t require wacky colours or extravagant accessories.